azeus/loveletters/README.md

 	1. Python: Make sure Python 3.6+ is installed on your system.
 	2. Email Account: A Gmail account to send the emails.
-	3. Environment Variables: For security, store your email credentials securely.

 Installation